 Pharmaceutical products in Vietnam are under the management of the Ministry of Health (MOH).

 The Drug Administration of Vietnam (DAV) is one of the divisions under the Ministry of Health (MoH) and it handles the overall responsibility for the registration of pharmaceutical products to market in Vietnam.

 Who can apply for registration of Generic drugs in Vietnam?

 The following entities are allowed to register pharmaceutical products in Vietnam.

 - Domestic pharmaceutical manufacturers.

-- Foreign companies licensed to manufacture pharmaceuticals within Vietnam.
+- Foreign companies, having a license to manufacture pharmaceuticals in Vietnam.

 - Domestic entities that are allowed to trade in pharmaceuticals.

 - Foreign entities who have a trade license.